-Project Aria is a brand new research initiative from Facebook in order to build smart glasses that incorporate augmented reality and artificial intelligence.
+Project Aria is a brand new research initiative from Facebook and Ray-Ban in order to build smart glasses that incorporate augmented reality and artificial intelligence.
 In this guide, we go through everything we know about Aria, including:

 - What does the design look like?

 - What smart features do the glasses have?

 - When will Facebook release Project Aria or other AR glasses to the consumer?